Gay Lisbon

 This landmark is visible from almost everywhere in Lisbon.
 Its history dates back to the 6th century.
 Initially, it was a royal residence for the Moors until the Portuguese took it in the 12th century.
 Situated atop one of Lisbon’s seven hills, the castle overlooks the city’s historic center and the Tagus River.

-Note: To see the more significant number of attractions, please read our related article about Lisbon’s Top attractions.
+Note: For a more comprehensive list of attractions, please read our related article about the finest trips from Lisbon and Lisbon’s Top attractions.

 ©Tiqets